convos-chat/convos/index.md

 Note that the demo is [locked](/doc/config.html#convosforcedircserver) to the IRC server running on localhost.
-This is to prevent the server from getting banned from IRC networks with strict limitiations.
+This is to prevent the server from getting banned from IRC networks with strict limitations.

 <video preload="auto" style="max-width:100%;border:1px solid #ccc" controls autoplay loop>
   <source src="https://s3.amazonaws.com/quickcast/28775/230166/quickcast-small.mp4?1471743889642" type="video/mp4">